pixelwizard2/Project.NLP--TruthCheck----Fake-News-Detection-Model-Implementing-a-Text-Classification/README.md

 **Data Source:** Utilizing "Fake and Real News" Dataset from Kaggle.

 **Preprocessing:** Text cleaning, tokenization, stopwords removal, label encoding, etc.
 **EDA:** Analyzing text length of news headlines, distribution of fake and real news, keyword analysis, etc.

-Model Design and Implementation
+**(2) Model Design and Implementation**

-LSTM Architecture: Composed of word embedding, recurrent layer (LSTM), dropout, and densely connected layers.
+- **LSTM Architecture:** Composed of word embedding, recurrent layer (LSTM), dropout, and densely connected layers.
-Hyperparameter Tuning: Adjusting batch size, number of epochs, learning rate, etc., for model performance optimization.
+- **Hyperparameter Tuning:** Adjusting batch size, number of epochs, learning rate, etc., for model performance optimization.

-Visualization: Diagrammatic visualization of each layer (Embedding, LSTM, Dense) from a 3D perspective, clearly indicating the output shape and number of parameters of each layer.
+- **Visualization:** Diagrammatic visualization of each layer (Embedding, LSTM, Dense) from a 3D perspective, clearly indicating the output shape and number of parameters of each layer.

-Performance Evaluation and Optimization
+**(3) Performance Evaluation and Optimization**

-Evaluation Metrics: Accuracy, precision, recall, F1 score, etc.
+- **Evaluation Metrics:** Accuracy, precision, recall, F1 score, etc.
-Cross-validation: Assessing the model's generalization ability and establishing strategies to prevent overfitting.
+- **Cross-validation:** Assessing the model's generalization ability and establishing strategies to prevent overfitting.

-Result Analysis and Visualization
+**(4) Result Analysis and Visualization**

 Result Interpretation: Analyzing the classification results and error patterns of the model.
 Visualization: Representing performance metrics and learning curves graphically.